Shubh-Nisar/CSC510-G2/proj1/Part3.md

 Progress is a never-ending journey characterized by constant innovation, intelligent reflection, and unrelenting improvement in the dynamic world of software development.
 Our extensive analysis of both the front end and backend of Project1 exposed us to a variety of difficulties and provided us with insightful information about possible weaknesses.

 > Recipe Recommender is a web application built using the MERN (MongoDB, Express.js, React.js, and Node.js) Stack.
 The main motto of the website is to allow users to add food recipes and ultimately get recipe suggestions based on the available ingredients.
+[Project Zip](https://github.com/Shubh-Nisar/CSC510-G2/blob/main/proj1/Recipe_Recommender.zip)

 ### Frontend Shortcomings

 #### 1. Heavy and Unorganized User Interface

 <ul>
   <li>Our first challenge in frontend development was the heavy and disorganized user interface (UI), hindering user navigation and comprehension.</li>

   <li>For Project2, we plan to implement React Router for routing, dividing the application into separate pages for a more organized and user-friendly experience.
 This approach will streamline navigation and enhance user comprehension.</li>
 </ul>

 #### 2. Inconsistent Code Structure

 <ul>
   <li>Inconsistent code structure in the frontend hindered maintenance and updates due to scattered components and pages.</li>